shearn89/shearn89.github.com/_posts/2010-05-05-installing-windows-server-2008-r2-on-a-vm.md

 # Installing Windows Server 2008 R2 on a VM #

-I've just been installing Windows Server 2008 R2 onto a virtual machine: since it's freely available from [Dreamspark](http://www.dreamspark.com)  (thanks, [Mike Borodizn](http://twitter.com/mikeborozdin), and is easy to convert to a workstation that's a bit lighter and faster than Windows 7 (apparently).
-It also seems to run all the games I want to play, along with the software I regularly use (Dreamweaver and Photoshop).
+I've just been installing Windows Server 2008 R2 onto a virtual machine, since it's freely available from [Dreamspark](http://www.dreamspark.com)  (thanks, [Mike Borodizn](http://twitter.com/mikeborozdin)), and is easy to convert to a workstation that's a bit lighter and faster than Windows 7 (apparently).
+It also seems to run all the games I want to play, along with the software I regularly use.
 Sooo, I thought I'd put a brief howto together!

 I'll be using VirtualBox for this, with a Vista 32-bit host, and installing Server 2008 R2 64-bit as the guest.